gshaw-pivotal/slack-airbot/README.md

 1. '@airbot help' results in the bot responding with instructions on how to use it.
 2. '@airbot uptime' results in the bot responding with how long it has been online.
 3. '@airbot qual [location]' results in the bot responding with the latest air quality report for the provided location (based on AQICN's interpretation of said location).
+This is a 'rich' response that utilises Slack's attachment option and includes a color notification with each measure.
+4. '@airbot qual-text [location]' like the previous command, expect the response is a simpler plain text response with the latest air quality report for the provided location.

-Only one location per message is supported, as the bot takes the location to be everything after the command (eg. after qual), hence the message '@airbot qual new york city' is interpreted to be a request for the air quality in New York City.
+Only one location per message is supported, as the bot takes the location to be everything after the command (eg. after qual or qual-text), hence the message '@airbot qual new york city' is interpreted to be a request for the air quality in New York City.

 ## Notes ##